graphiti-api/graphiti/guides/why.md

 two together, and you'll see a Resource doesn't need to be local to same application.
 We can have cross-API, remote Resources as well.

-The popular GraphQL platform Apollo calls this [Schema Stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html):
+The popular GraphQL platform Apollo does something similar with [Schema Stitching](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html):

 <p align="center">
   <img width="50%" src="https://user-images.githubusercontent.com/55264/52920133-506a1e00-32d7-11e9-8986-23795dbedc2c.png" />